PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## SINet mixed-attention direct result characterization checkpoint

+The indexed SINet mixed-attention owner returns the fixed one-key dictionary `optimized_sinet_mix_attention_double_logistic_nhwc_chains`, accepts an optional GraphIndex/candidate, and uses a default 32-rewrite cap.
+It prunes and synchronizes layout only after a successful rewrite.

+The lowerer has one raw direct wrapper call.
+Attention gate/QDQ recovery also selects the public owner at index 1 with ModelIR and LayoutState only.
+The raw call remains between retained `_post_sinet_split_conv_concat_bridge_stats` and the distinct mixed-attention layout cleanup owner.

+Passing contracts freeze the owner defaults, result schema, guarded cleanup, wrapper forwarding, exact direct call and neighbors, sole direct occurrence, and nested layout-aware selection.
+A strict expected-failure contract selects the unconsumed observation target `_post_sinet_mix_attention_stats` only for the raw direct result.

+The first dedicated characterization run reported `1 passed, 1 failed, 1 xfailed in 0.60s`; the new test incorrectly expected the wrapper to rename its `graph_index` parameter to `active_index`.
+The expectation now freezes the actual unchanged forwarding contract.

+Corrected characterization validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed, 1 xfailed in 0.59s`
+- indexed owner, attention and gate orchestration, direct neighbors, and architecture coverage: `375 passed, 1 xfailed in 18.42s`
+- 100 branch-changed test files: `1647 passed, 1 xfailed in 32.58s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct assignment.
+Retain only the existing dictionary.
+Do not change owner logic or schema, rewrite cap, GraphIndex/candidate handling, guarded pruning, nested selection, call order, direct arguments, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.